Gavin Cecchini: Canberra Cavalry

 On November 8, 2019, Cecchini signed with the Canberra Cavalry of the Australian Baseball League.
 He abruptly quit his contract with the Canberra Cavalry due to concerns about air pollution caused by bushfires.

 Arizona Diamondbacks

 On January 29, 2020, Cecchini signed a minor league deal with the Arizona Diamondbacks.
 He was released on May 22, 2020.

 Sugar Land Skeeters

 In July 2020, Cecchini signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+In 23 games he struggled hitting .213/.289/.307 with 1 home run and 10 RBIs.

 Los Angeles Angels

 On May 12, 2021, Cecchini signed a minor league contract with the Los Angeles Angels organization.
-He elected free agency on November 7, 2021.
+He split the season between the Double–A Rocket City Trash Pandas and Triple–A Salt Lake Bees.
+In 91 games between the two affiliates, Cecchini batted .259/.290/.358 with 5 home runs, 36 RBI, and 7 stolen bases.
+He elected free agency following the season on November 7.

 Personal life

 He is the younger brother of Major League infielder Garin Cecchini.